 About

-The ‘Anini area is a diverse ecological system that holds great cultural and economic value.
+The ‘Anini / Wanini area is a diverse ecological system that holds great cultural and economic value.
 Its fringing reef is the largest in the state, providing habitat for a wide variety of marine life, some of which are endangered or threatened.

 The inland streams, watersheds, marine waters, and fringing reef are historically understudied and have just begun to be monitored by the Division of Aquatic Resources on a routine twice-yearly basis.